snydergi/snydergi.github.io/_portfolio_featured/rajad.md

 ## Featured Video
 <iframe width="1280" height="720" src="https://www.youtube.com/embed/Cmba8ZEuzpo" title="NU_MSR_Winter_Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Project Objective
+## Goals
-The goal of this project is to create hybrid locomotion robot that would blend the abilities of a conventional drone with the simplicity of a wheeled robot.
 This project aims to create a robot with the advantageous qualities of both a quadrotor and a wheeled robot, with the ability to roll, jump, and hover briefly if necessary to explore its environment.
 Where traditional wheeled robots are limited to the ground plane, this robot is capable of additional actuation to allow for vertical travel.
-Where quadrotors typically are limited in flight time due to power consumption and battery weight capacity, having the robot ground-based allows for improved battery capacity and active time by reducing propellor output substantially.
+Where quadrotors typically are constrained by flight time due to power consumption and battery weight capacity, having the robot ground-based allows for improved battery capacity and active time by reducing propellor output substantially.

-## Outline

-### Goals
 The must-have goal of this project is to be able to move successfully in an ideal environment: a smooth flat floor.
 Accomplishing this is the first step toward improving the robot to be able to navigate uneven surfaces and jump.

 The core goal of this project is to produce a robot capable of navigating uneven surfaces, with the ability to jump at least one foot vertically.
 This allows for climbing stairs or over debris to broaden applicability.

-### Development
+## Mechanical Development
 Throughout the development of this project, a key consideration was the overall mass of the robot.
 Due to their incredibly small form factor as a quadrotor, the standard Crazyflie 2.1+ has a relatively small payload capacity, at a recommended 15 grams.
 To improve this capacity, I utilized the Crazyflie Thrust Upgrade, which provided stronger DC motors and higher thrust propellers.
 The final thrust was measured by placing the robot on a scale and putting slightly more mass attached